If you buy a flat you will probably be a leaseholder.

 Check what is written in your lease carefully before you sign

 Your lease says what charges you have to pay to your freeholder

 - service charges for general maintenance and repairs

 - a contribution to a sinking fund to cover the cost of future repair works

-Contact the Leasehold Advisory Service if you need advice about your rights as a leaseholder or are having problems with your freeholder.
+Contact LEASE for advice about your rights or problems with your freeholder.